msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Placeholder lines can be allocated later when new stock arrives.
 However, all shipment lines must be allocated before confirming the allocation.

 <div class="imagetitle">
-Since there is no stock available for <i>042744-Diazepam Injection 5mg/ml Amp/2ml</i>, system is issuing a 100 units in the placeholder field.
+Since there is no stock available for <i>042744-Diazepam Injection 5mg/ml Amp/2ml</i>, the system is issuing 100 units in the placeholder field.
 </div>

 ![Alt Text](/docs/distribution/images/os_additem_placeholder.png)

-When you look at an Outbound Shipment, you can see if a shipment line has not been allocated or has been partially allocated when it is higlighted in blue.
+When you look at an Outbound Shipment, you can see if a shipment line has not been allocated or has been partially allocated when it is highlighted in blue.

 ![Alt Text](/docs/distribution/images/os_placeholderlines.png)

 ### Confirm Item and Quantity

 When you are happy with the quantity, you can either press on:
 * the `OK` button.
-You are redirected to the Outbound Shipment view and your item has been added to the list.
+You are redirected to the Outbound Shipment view and your item has been added to the list
 * the `OK & Next` button to add another item right away
-* the `Cancel` if you do not want to add the item to the Outbound Shipment anymore
+* the `Cancel` button if you do not want to add the item to the Outbound Shipment any more

 ## Adding lines to an Outbound Shipment using a Master List